koyo129/AWS--ecom-platform/README.md

 A fully functional 3-tier e-commerce web application built on AWS, managed entirely with Terraform

+## BACK STORY

+In my current work I perform operational maintenance for enterprise network equipments
+Day to day this involves manually monitoring systems for issues, reacting quickly when problems occur, and resolving them by hand.

+Over time I noticed several inefficiencies:
+- Manual monitoring means problems are only caught when someone notices them
+- No automated recovery — every incident requires human intervention
+- Repetitive manual tasks that could be automated
+- Single points of failure with no redundancy

+Because of these factors it made me think if there is a way to effectively improve this system and workflow hence why I started learning cloud infrastructure and DevOps practices to understand how modern systems solve these exact problems:
+- Automated alerting services
+- Auto Scaling Groups replace manual instance recovery
+- Infrastructure as Code replaces manual server configuration
+- Multi-AZ architecture eliminates single points of failure

+This project is my attempt to build the kind of reliable, automated, self-healing infrastructure for a webpage

 ## Architecture

 - **Tier 1 — Presentation:** Application Load Balancer in public subnets